A Taxonomy for Mining and Classifying Privacy Requirements in Issue Reports: Identifying privacy requirements in issue reports

 An issue report can be classified into multiple privacy requirements (i.e. a multi-labelling problem).
 Hence, we employ Krippendorff's alpha coefficient \cite{Krippendorff2011}, \cite{Artstein2008} with MASI (Measurement Agreement on Set-valued Items) distance to measure agreement between coders with multi-label annotations \cite{Ravenscroft2016}, \cite{Passonneau2006}.
 The MASI distance measures difference between the sets of labels (i.e. privacy requirements) provided by two coders for a given issue.
 The Krippendorff's alpha values between the first and second coders are 0.509 for Chrome and 0.448 for Moodle.
 The agreement values between the first and third coder are 0.482 and 0.468 for Chrome and Moodle respectively.
 A disagreement resolution step was conducted to resolve the classification deviations between the three coders\footnote{Krippendorff’s alpha values indicate the degree of (dis-)agreement between coders.
 In our case, disagreements were often due to the ambiguity in the issue reports, requiring us to perform a resolution step.
 Doing these is to increase the reliability of our dataset.}.

-\textbf{Disagreement resolution}: One major reason leads to disagreements was the coders' interpretation of issue reports, especially in the cases where the issues have limited and/or vague description.
+The low Krippendorff's alpha values from the initial classification were \emph{not} due to the privacy requirements in our taxonomy.
+Rather, it was mainly because of the limited information provided in the description of a number of issue reports, forcing the coders to make their own assumptions about the nature of those issues.
 If an issue report is clearly described, the coders classified it into the same requirements.
 53.01\% of the Chrome issues and 46.23\% in Moodle received this total agreement between all the three coders.
-The specificity of privacy requirements was also another reason for disagreements.
-Some requirements in the taxonomy are detailed with specific conditions (e.g. six different ways to remove personal data).
-Some issue reports did not cover those specific conditions, thus the coders needed to interpret it from the given context of the issue and chose the most suitable requirement.
+We have addressed this problem by conducting a disagreement resolution step where all the coders met and discussed to resolve the disagreements.

-We conducted several meeting sessions between the coders to resolve disagreements.
-A list of issue reports that had conflicts were prepared and we went through every of them.
+\textbf{Disagreement resolution}: We conducted several meeting sessions between the coders to resolve disagreements in a sample dataset.
+The sample dataset contained the issue reports that were classified into different privacy requirements by both coders.
+Specifically, both coders did not classify those issue reports into at least one same requirement.
+There were 343 and 161 issue reports in Google Chrome and Moodle resolved in the meeting sessions between the coders who were responsible for the classification.
+Several meetings were conducted because of the time difference and availability among the coders.
+Each meeting took 3 hours on average as we revisited, discussed and reclassified the issues with disagreements issue by issue.
+The same coders continue working on the disagreed issues in the same set of issues they had annotated in the previous step.
+During these meetings, the coders examined the issues thoroughly (not just only their description, but also other documentation related to the issues), discussed to develop a mutual understanding of the issue, and then reclassified the issue together.
 For each issue in the list, each coder explained the justification for their classification of the issue.
 The coders then resolved the disagreements on that issue in two ways.
 After the discussion, if the coders agreed with the other coder's classification, the labels were combined (i.e. the issue were classified into multiple requirements).
-If the coders did not reach an agreement, they went through the issue's description together and discussed to develop a mutual understanding of the issue, and then reclassified the issue together.
-Once all disagreements have been resolved for the sample set, the first coder adjusted the classification of the issues which are not included in the sample set to finalise the dataset.
+If the coders did not reach an agreement, they went through the issue's description together to discuss and develop a mutual understanding of the issue.
+They then reclassified the issue together.
+Hence, the final classification has maximum agreement among the coders, thus ensuring the reliability of our dataset.
+Once all disagreements had been resolved for the sample set, the first coder adjusted the classification of the issues which were not included in the sample set to finalise the datasets.
+This included 78 Chrome and 96 Moodle issue reports respectively.